Your guide to visiting Lake Superior in spring

 Trapper’s Trail

 This easy 1.5 km loop circles Rustle Lake, a gorgeous wetland.
 Here, you’ll again find a variety of species, including waterfowl.
-This trail has two wildlife viewing platforms and a floating boardwalk to soak in the views.
+This trail has two wildlife viewing platforms and a floating boardwalk to soak it all in.

 A lake view in the springtime